realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-limits-serialization-and-intelligence-as-reemergence.md

 Intelligence is not transcendence.

-It is a specific configuration of constraint-bound matter that:
+It is a configuration of constraint-bound matter that:

 Pauses,
 Models,
 Compresses,
 Selects,
+Commits,
-And commits.
+And updates under enforcement.

 It does not outrun physics.